globus/globus-timer-cli/MIGRATING.rst

 =======

-Although most Timer CLI options were ported to the Globus CLI without a name change, some of the options' values were modified.
+Although most Timer CLI options were ported to the Globus CLI without a name change, some of the value formats have changed.
 In most cases these differences align the Timers-specific options and values with existing options and values used when submitting tasks to the Globus Transfer service.